JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches

-Another possible source of background is resonant and non-resonant kaon productions (with or without $\Lambda$ in the productions).
-The visible energy distribution of the kaon production is shown in Fig.~\ref{fig:KaonProd}.
+Another possible source of background is resonant and non-resonant kaon production (with or without $\Lambda$).
+The visible energy distribution of the kaon is shown in Fig.~\ref{fig:KaonProd}.
 The Nuwro generator \cite{NuWro} is applied to help estimating the non-resonant kaon production, because this type of event is not included in GENIE due to the strangeness number conservation.
-Based on the result of simulation, this kind of background has a negligible contribution in the relevant energy range (smaller than 600 MeV), which is coincident to the LENA \cite{LENA} and KamLAND \cite{KamLAND} conclusions.
+Based on the result of simulation, this kind of background has a negligible contribution in the relevant energy range (smaller than 600 MeV), which is similar to the LENA \cite{LENA} and KamLAND \cite{KamLAND} conclusions.